Looking for a more powerful alternative to the .223 Remington for use in your AR-15? Here’s what you need to know about the 6.8 SPC vs 6.5 Grendel.

 Those differences in the external dimensions of the 6.5 Grendel and 6.8 SPC translate into some interesting differences in their ballistic performance.

-As you can see, the 6.5 Grendel starts off with about a 12% edge in kinetic energy that increases with range (about 42% more at 500 yards).
+As you can see, the 6.5 Grendel load using a 24″ barrel starts off with about a 12% edge in kinetic energy that increases with range (about 40% more at 500 yards).
 This is due to the fact that this particular load uses a heavier bullet with a higher ballistic coefficient and a faster muzzle velocity.

-Additionally, the 6.5 Grendel loads have a flatter trajectory at all ranges.
+Additionally, that particular 6.5 Grendel load has a flatter trajectory at all ranges.
 Like with kinetic energy, this advantage grows as range increases: it has about 1″ less bullet drop at 200 yards, about 3″ less at 300 yards, about 7.5″ less at 400 yards, and almost 15″ less bullet drop at 500 yards.

-That being said, while the Grendel has a definite advantage in performance at all practical ranges, the gap in performance between the cartridges is not nearly as large at ranges inside 200 yards.
+All that being said, the gap in performance between the cartridges is pretty minimal at ranges inside 200 yards.

 The chart below compares how much a 10 mile per hour crosswind impacts those same 6.5 Grendel and 6.8 SPC loads out to 500 yards.